 And what better way to celebrate my impending return than with the announcement of TAM (The Amazing Meeting) Australia?

-has been held since 2003 and has become the premier meeting for skeptics worldwide.
+The Amazing Meeting has been held since 2003 and has become the premier meeting for skeptics worldwide.
 Unfortunately for those of us outwith the United States it can be very expensive to attend.

 Earlier this year the first international TAM took place in London and it was widely acclaimed.